 3. How to Clean Your Granite Counter Tops

-Granite counter tops look beautiful, but because they’re porous stone, can’t be cleaned like laminate counter tops.
+Granite countertops look beautiful, but because they’re porous stone, they can’t be cleaned like laminate countertops.
 Also, the tiny pores in the granite can become home to dirt and bacteria.
-So it’s important to keep them clean, but to do so without damaging the granite.
-But cleaning granite counter tops can actually be very easy, as explained by Fresh Idea Studio!
+So it’s important to keep them clean but to do so without damaging the granite.
+But cleaning granite countertops can actually be very easy, as explained by Lesher Natural Stone, Quartz, and Tile!

 4. How to Clean Your Stainless Steel Sink

 We love having a stainless steel sink, but with use, it can start to lose its shine.
 But all it needs is a quick clean and it’s back to looking like new again!
 Check out PopSugar’s natural, no-scrub way to clean your stainless steel sink.

 5. How to Clean Your White Ceramic Sink

 White sinks look pretty when clean, but it becomes obvious when they’re dirty because the brown of stains/buildup stands out against the white.
 You can easily make your sink white again by following Crafting in the Rain’s ceramic sink cleaning tutorial!